1602/compound/docs/api/helpers.md

 ## CUSTOM HELPERS

+There are two kind of custom helpers: application-wide and controller-wide.
+Application-wide helpers defined in `./app/helpers/application_helper.js` file.
-There are two kind of custom helpers: application-wide and local.
-To define custom helpers create *./app/helpers/application_helper.js* file.
-Local helpers available only for specific controller, and should be located in *./app/helpers/controllerName_helper.js* file.
+Controller-wide helpers available only for specific controller, and should be defined in `./app/helpers/controllerName_helper.js` file.

+Each controller is a javascript file exports set of functions (helper methods).
+These methods available in views and called on controller context, i.e. `this` keyword inside helper method refers to controller, so that you can access every member available in controller context: `req`, `res`, `body`, `compound`.
+To access view context use `this.viewContext`.

 ## SEE ALSO